 People have developed the idea in their mind that they have to persuade someone based on the logic of their argument.
 But emotion plays such a large part.
 Everyone talks about logos but hardly anyone talks about pathos—the emotional aspect.
 Emotional rapport is sorely missing in so much influence teaching.

 Sean takes a deep-dive into finding people’s pain and utilizing the “yes” strategy, how to develop a congruent unique identity, and how to get to agreement formation in the rest of this episode.
-Do not miss it!
+Tune in to learn more about how to master the power of influence!

 Resources & People Mentioned